etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/getting-started.md

 - Run the [Not Posted Transaction](/products/etendo-classic/user-guide/financial-management/accounting/transactions/#not-posted-transaction-report) report to verify that there are no transactions and/or documents in status *Complete* not posted yet.
 - Check that there are no documents still having a *Draft* status, specially those which require to be [accounted](/products/etendo-classic/user-guide/financial-management/accounting/setup/#active-tables).
 - Unscheduled the [Accounting Server Process](/products/etendo-classic/user-guide/general-setup/process-scheduling/#process-request) therefore an stable scene can be assured.
-- Check the [Financial Account/s](/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions/#financial-account)current balance in Etendo and compare it with the information provided by the banks.
+- Check the [Financial Account/s](/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions/#financial-account) current balance in Etendo and compare it with the information provided by the banks.
 It is possible to adjust financial account balance by using G/L Items or [how to transfer funds between financial accounts]().

 Before running the close year process the accounting periods can be [closed](/products/etendo-classic/user-guide/financial-management/accounting/setup/#openclose-period-control) not to allow any further posting within those periods, but the *13th period*.
 The *13th period* is an *adjustment period* which can be used to post the adjustments required to the ledger through [G/L Journals](/products/etendo-classic/user-guide/financial-management/accounting/transactions/#gl-journal) prior to closing the year.